-21 Appendix 2: A map showing the Recreational Impact Mitigation Zone for the New Forest SAC, SPA and Ramsar
+Appendix 2: Map showing the recreational impact mitigation zones for the New Forest SAC, SPA and Ramsar

 New Forest SAC, SPA and Ramsar - Recreational Impact Mitigation Zone

 This map is reproduced from Ordnance Survey Material with the Permission of Ordnance Survey on behalf of the controller of her majesty's stationery office © Crown Copyright.
 Unauthorised reproduction infringes Crown Copyright and may lead to prosecution or civil proceedings.
 Test Valley Borough Council 100024295 2021.